wiremock/wiremock.org/_site/docs/request-matching.md

   using request attributes.
 ---

-# Matching and filtering HTTP requests in WireMock
+# Request matching

-WireMock enables flexible definition of a mock APIs by supporting rich matching of incoming requests.
+WireMock enables flexible definition of a mock APIs by supporting rich matching and filtering of incoming requests.

 You can make use of WireMock's in-built match operators, or set up [custom matching](./extending-wiremock.md#custom-request-matchers).

 Stub matching and verification queries can use the following request attributes: